Get your kids to eat healthy food (happily)

 “What’s that green stuff?”

 I’ve talked with numerous moms who want to feed their families healthy foods.
-They know why healthy foods are important.
+Naturally, they know why healthy foods are important.

 Is that so much to ask?